Skip to content ↓

 • Simple instructions

-• Outside agency advice and specific programmes depending on the needs of the individual.
+• Outside agency advice and specific programmes depending on the needs of the individual,

-• Classrooms can be adapted, for example, we may use a workstation or a quiet area and areas outside of the classroom are used for specific programmes.
+• Classrooms can be adapted, for example we may use a work station or a quiet area and areas outside of the classroom are used for specific programmes,

 • Extra-curricular provision is accessible to all children with SEND.